resurfemg.data_connector.data_classes module¶

 None

 Plot the indicated peaks in the provided axes.
 By default the most advanced signal type (envelope > clean > filt > raw) is plotted in the provided colours. ———————————————————————– :param peak_set_name: The name of the peak_set to be plotted. :type peak_set_name: str :param axes: matplotlib Axes object.
-If none provided, a new figure is created. :type axes: matplotlib.Axes :param signal_type: the signal (‘env’, ‘clean’, ‘filt’ ‘raw’) to plot :type signal_type: str :param margin_s: margins in samples plotted before the peak onset and after the peak offset :param valid_only: when True, only valid peaks are plotted. :type valid_only: bool :param colors: list of colors to plot the 1) signal, 2) the baseline :type colors: list :param baseline_bool: plot the baseline :type baseline_bool: bool
+If none provided, a new figure is created. :type axes: matplotlib.Axes :param signal_io: tuple of strings, the first element is the input signal type. :type signal_io: tuple :param margin_s: margins in samples plotted before the peak onset and after the peak offset :param valid_only: when True, only valid peaks are plotted. :type valid_only: bool :param colors: list of colors to plot the 1) signal, 2) the baseline :type colors: list :param baseline_bool: plot the baseline :type baseline_bool: bool

 - Returns: